 Sociedad Unipessoal Lda, or Talta, initiated arbitration proceedings against Venezuela before the International Centre for Settlement of Investment Disputes, or ICSID, seeking adequate and effective compensation for the expropriation of their investments in Matesi, Tavsa and Comsigua.
 On January 29, 2016, the tribunal released its award for the expropriation of our investment in Matesi, granted compensation in the amount of \$87 million for the breaches, and ordered Venezuela to pay an additional amount of \$86 million in pre-award interest, aggregating to a total award of \$173 million, payable in full and net of any applicable Venezuelan tax, duty or charge.
 Similarly, on December 12, 2016, the tribunal issued its award for the expropriation of our investments in Tavsa and Comsigua, granting compensation in the amount of \$137 million and ordering Venezuela to reimburse Tenaris and Talta \$3.3 million in legal fees and ICSID administrative costs.
 In addition, Venezuela was ordered to pay interest from April 30, 2008 until the day of effective payment at a rate equivalent to LIBOR + 4% per annum, which as of December 31, 2016 amounted \$76 million.
 Venezuela has requested the annullment of both awards as well as the stay of enforcement of the awards in accordance with the ICSID Convention and Arbitration Rules, and some of these requests are pending.
-Given the current economic and political situation of Venezuela, we can give no assurance that the Venezuelan government will honor the award for the expropriation of our investments in Matesi nor agree to pay a fair and adequate compensation for our interest in Tavsa and Comsigua, or that any such compensation will be freely convertible into or exchangeable for foreign currency.
-For further information on the nationalization of the Venezuelan subsidiaries, see note 31 "Nationalization of Venezuelan Subsidiaries" to our audited consolidated financial statements included in this annual report.
+Given the current economic and political situation of Venezuela, we can give no assurance that the Venezuelan government will honor the award for the expropriation of our investments.
+For further information on the nationalization of the Venezuelan subsidiaries, see note 31 " Nationalization of Venezuelan Subsidiaries" to our audited consolidated financial statements included in this annual report.